MAS9

 Challenge

-Schools needed a shareable registration link that could handle multiple scenarios — membership enrollment, trials, and event sign-ups — for both existing members and external participants, but no such system existed.
+Schools needed a shareable registration link that could handle multiple scenarios such as membership enrollment, trials, and event sign-ups for both existing members and external participants, but no such system existed.
 As a result, administrators had to manually handle all registrations, making it unsustainable as the number of programs and participants grew.

 Approach

-Through direct feedback from school operators, I identified two critical requirements that shaped the feature direction.
+Through onboarding calls and direct feedback from school operators, I identified two critical requirements that shaped the feature direction.

 The "Interface-Barrier" (Administrators)